JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 3. Create `Get instance reference` Call block

-    To perform authentication we will also need an instance reference of the `AuthenticationService` class.
-To fetch this reference from the IDP, we will use `CdiUtil` class's `bean` method and pass the class reference of the `AuthenticationService`
+    In this step, we will fetch the instance reference of the `AuthenticationService` using the class reference that we obtained in the previous step.
+To fetch this instance reference from the IDP, we will use `CdiUtil` class's `bean` method and pass the class reference of the `AuthenticationService`
-    as an input.
+    as an input to it.
 Use the steps and configuration below to do this.

     After the `Get class reference` node, create a new `Call` node.

     Click on the newly created `Call` block and by clicking :material-pencil: open the configuration page.
     Input values as shown below in the configuration screen.

+    `Call type`: `Call static method`

     `class name`: `io.jans.service.cdi.util.CdiUtil`